 A: To access the on-line application please go to our online application webpage.

 Q: Do I have to write the Optometry Admission Test (OAT)?

 A: Yes, the OAT is a requirement.
+For applications for September 2019, the OAT must be must be taken from August 31, 2016 to August 31st, 2018.
 Please go to the OAT website for information and the application Association of Schools and Colleges of Optometry (ASCO).
 A brief overview of OAT requirements is also available on our website.

 Q: When should I write the OAT exam?

 A: As soon as you have completed your introductory organic chemistry course (usually in second year) you are ready to write the OAT.
 You can write the OAT as many times as you like as only the highest score will be used.
 Keep in mind that once you have written an OAT there is a 3 month waiting period before you can re-write the OAT again.

 Q: I have completed more than three years of undergraduate studies, will I have an advantage?